Tseajaia

-Tseajaia is an extinct genus of tetrapod.
-It was a basal diadectomorph that lived in the Permian of North America.
-The skeleton is that of a medium-sized, rather advanced reptile-like amphibian.
-In life it was about 1 m long and may have looked vaguely like an iguana, though slower and with a more amphibian foot without claws.
+Tseajaia is an extinct genus of diadectomorph tetrapod from the Early Permian of western North America.
+The skeleton is that of a medium-sized, rather advanced reptile-like animal.
+In life it was about 1 m long and may have looked vaguely like an iguana.
 The dentition was somewhat blunt, indicating herbivory or possibly omnivory.
+It contains a single known species, Tseajaia campi.

+Discovery

+The holotype of Tseajaia is a nearly complete skeleton, specimen UCMP V4225 / 59012, which is from the lowermost Organ Rock Shale or uppermost Cedar Mesa Sandstone.
+It was discovered by a field party led by Charles L. Camp working in San Juan County, Utah in June, 1942.
+The field work and the resulting discovery of Tseajaia was recorded in a 1942 article in Desert Magazine.
+A second specimen, UCMP V4216 / 63841, is a sequence of vertebrae from the same locality, also discovered by Camp's team.
+Two additional nearly complete skeletons, CM 38033 and CM 38042, were later discovered in the Cutler Formation of Rio Arriba County, New Mexico.
+The specimens from New Mexico were first reported in 1980, though they have yet to be fully described.

+Tseajaia was named and described by Peter Paul Vaughn in 1964.
+The genus name comes from "Tse Ajai" ("Rock Heart"), a nearby igneous plug used as a landmark by the Navajo.
+The species name honors Charles L. Camp.
+It was subsequently redescribed by John Moss in 1972.
+Though the slab of rock containing the tail was lost between 1964 and 1972, though it was rediscovered by 1990.

 Classification

-Tseajaia was described from a single, fairly complete specimen and was given its own family by Robert L. Carroll.
-It was originally thought to be a Seymouriamorph.
+Tseajaia was described from a single, fairly complete specimen and was given its own family, Tseajaiidae, by Vaughn (1964).
+It was originally thought to be a seymouriamorph.
 Additional finds allowing for a better taxonomic analysis indicate they belong in the Diadectomorpha, as the sister group to the large and more derived Diadectidae.
 Tseajaia itself being a fairly generalized form, gives a reasonable indication of the build and looks of the closest relatives of the amniotes.